gfruci/checkouttools/local_environment/README.md

 If you forget to rename the profile, you can manually change it in `~/.config/egctl.yaml`.

+- Install jq command
+In order to run the BookingApp, it's needed to have jq installed.
+On iOS you can run this command: brew install jq

+- Join the EG Vault security group
+In order to run the BookingApp, it's needed to join the lodging-tech-res-islands-standard security group

 ### How to run BA/BMA/BCA on an M1 mac (arm64 architecture)
 1. Upgrade your macOS to Ventura 13.2+
 2. Install Rosetta 2: ```softwareupdate --install-rosetta --agree-to-license```